EvanJo/McHugo/README.md

 To update the CV and site entries

 - Open `./build/run.r`
-- Modify the `data_location` to your googlesheets.
+- Modify the `data_location` to your own Google Sheet.
 - Run the script.
 - The CV PDF will be placed into the `./static/files/` folder by default.
 The `./content/publications/` folder and `./content/home/experience.md` file will be updated.